myTerminal/ursa/README.md

     udisksctl unmount -b /dev/sdb2
     udisksctl power-off -b /dev/sdb

 Install a graphical Linux distribution on the fourth volume, and deploy *ursa* on it.
 Follow the next section on deploying *ursa*.

+> **Note:** Enable [auto login](https://wiki.archlinux.org/title/SDDM#Autologin) without a password for seamless experience.

-Preferably enable running `sudo` commands without a password.
+> **Note:** Enable running running `sudo` commands without a password, or else a sudo password may be prompted for.

 ## Setup